-If you are interested in joining or working with the SPP, please contact the Office of Undergraduate Research for more information.
+If you are interested in joining or working with other program partners in the summer, please contact the Office of Undergraduate Research for more information.

 Current SPP Members